indece-official/go-ebcdic/README.md

 ```

 ## Supported code pages
 Don't known which code page you have to use?
-The most common one used is EBCDIC037 ;-)
+The one most commonly used ist EBCDIC037 ;-)

 | Code Page | Countries | Source | Comment |
 | --- | --- | --- | --- |